csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 are now almost entirely redundant in the field of performance optimisation.

-I needed a more holistic way to visualise performance across an entire site, and—ideally—something more useful than load times.
+I needed a more holistic way to visualise performance across an entire site, and — ideally — something more useful than load times.

 ## Identify Page Types